There are a number of varroa treatments used by beekeepers, but with all

 stage.
 Please visit again for further information.

 Varroa Destructor And Chemical Control

-I found an interesting point of view expressed in a book by Phil Chandler, author of “The Barefoot Beekeeper”.
+I found an interesting point of view expressed in a book by Phil Chandler, author of “The Barefoot Beekeeper” and 'Managing The Top Bar Hive".
 He said:

 He then goes on to say: